kubevirt/kubevirt-velero-plugin/README.md

 An action that backs up the `PersistentVolumeClaim` and `DataVolume`

 Finds the PVC for DV and adds the `"cdi.kubevirt.io/storage.prePopulated" or "cdi.kubevirt.io/storage.populatedFor"` annotations

 ### **VMBackupItemAction**
 An action that backs up the `VirtualMachine`

 It checks if a `VM` can be safely backed up and if the backup contains all required objects for the successful restore.
+The action also makes sure that every object in the vm and VMI graph will be added the the backup, for example: instancetype, different types of volumes, access credentials, etc..
-The action also returns the underlying `DataVolume` if a VM has `DataVolumeTemplate` and `virtualmachineinstances` as extra items to back up.
+It also returns the underlying `DataVolume` if a VM has `DataVolumeTemplate` and `virtualmachineinstances` as extra items to back up.

+> Note: any cluster scoped objects and network objects and configurations are not backed up and they should be available when restoring the VM.

 ### **VMIBackupItemAction**
 An action that backs up the `VirtualMachineInstance`